Pete Brock: Early life and education

 Peter Elbert Brock (named Elbert after his grandfather E. J. Hall, co-designer of the Liberty L-12 engine and co-founder of Hall-Scott Motor Car Company) grew up primarily in the Sausalito area of northern California.
 When he was 16 years old, he saved up to buy a 1949 MG from the back of the shop where he worked.
 In addition to the work Brock did on the car, he painted it white so the car's livery would match the U.S. international racing colors of blue and white.

 Brock was first exposed to professional racing when he went to his first road race at Pebble Beach, California in 1951, photographing cars and drivers, including Phil Hill in the 1952 race, but was still too young for a racing driver's license since the SCCA minimum age requirement was 21 at that time.

 Soon after, his family moved to Menlo Park.
 He started looking for something faster than his MG and found a half-completed 1946 Ford convertible on a used car lot.
 He started in on the customization of the Ford, which included converting the livery into the white and blue American racing scheme (white car with two blue stripes down the center).
 While still in high school, he won the Oakland Roadster show with the car, by then referred to as "the Fordillac" because of the Cadillac engine Brock had installed.
 Brock won the show again with the car in 1956, months before he left California for General Motors in Detroit.

 Upon graduating from high school, he enrolled at Stanford University in the engineering department.
 He subsequently dropped out, having driven to Los Angeles to enroll at what was then called the Art Center School, later known as the Art Center College of Design in Pasadena, California.
 When asked by the admissions officer for his portfolio, he had brought no drawings with him, so instead returned to his car, made some drawings of hot rod cars in his 3 ring binder, returned to the admissions office and presented his "portfolio", and was admitted.

 Career

 General Motors

 The Corvette XP-87 Sting Ray Racer (1959).

-At age 19, while still attending Art Center School, Brock became one of the youngest designers ever hired by General Motors' GM Styling design department.
+At the age of 19, while still attending Art Center School, Brock became one of the youngest designers ever hired by General Motors' GM Styling design department.
 In November 1957, Brock drew the sketch which GM VP of Design Bill Mitchell picked to become the design of the 2nd generation (C2) Corvette, the Corvette Stingray.
 As GM had made a commitment to not engage in racing (known as the AMA ban) Brock worked with Mitchell in 1957 in a secret design studio, creating the prototype of the Sting Ray racer.
 The production car was renamed the Stingray and was released in 1963 with a rear split window, almost 4 years after Brock had left GM.